Core Stability / Pilates Classes – Sydney City CBD

-Whether part of your regular exercise, rehabilitation from injury or for preventative reasons, our small-group Core Stability/Pilates sessions not only help promote core body strength and flexibility, but a calm state of mind.
+Whether part of your regular exercise, or rehabilitation from injury or for preventative reasons.
+Our small-group Core Stability/Pilates sessions not only help promote core body strength and flexibility, but also a calm state of mind.
 It is therefore an ideal activity to incorporate into your day to help manage stress.

 Our core stability classes bring together a range of disciplines.
 They could be described as Pilates-inspired, but also include upper and lower body strength exercises, stretches, and balance work.
 There is a focus on maintaining good spinal alignment.
-All classes are conducted by qualified physiotherapists, so we are ideally placed to work around any special needs you may have if you are recovering from injury.
+You will find all classes are conducted by qualified physiotherapists, therefore we are able to work around any special needs you may have if you are recovering from injury.

-Those who attend one-to-one classes may do a mat class, but may also make use of a Pilates Reformer.
+Those who attend one-to-one classes may do a mat class, however they may also make use of a Pilates Reformer.